 Continue on Hope Street (crossing at the traffic lights, across Hardman Street) and you pass the Philharmonic Hall, which has some great programming of classical and contemporary concerts.
-Again there is a restaurant, downstairs, which I haven't been to yet. about 3 years ago
+Again there is a restaurant, downstairs, which I haven't been to yet. almost 6 years ago

 Further down Hope Street / falconer Street is the Quarter Cafe, this is a fair place to share a quality pizza.
 Sandwiches from the fridge & somewhat sweet cake as well a whole range of daily specials.
 It's not Italy but personally I feel this is a safe place to take your money and you can easily sit for a while and rest your feet..
 They used to have good wifi, double check on that. prices: affordable and worthwhile